exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 See also `Writing value objects in PHP <https://dev.to/ianrodrigues/writing-value-objects-in-php-4acg>`_, `Value objects in PHP <https://lessthan12ms.com/value-objects-in-php.html>`_, `Is it a DTO or a Value Object? <https://matthiasnoback.nl/2022/09/is-it-a-dto-or-a-value-object/>`_

+Related packages : `sebastian/type <https://packagist.org/packages/sebastian/type>`_, `cuyz/valinor <https://packagist.org/packages/cuyz/valinor>`_

 .. _valueerror:

 ValueError
 ----------

 A ValueError is thrown when the type of an argument is correct but the value of it is incorrect.

+It is a PHP error, and not an exception, it is thrown by PHP native functions.

 .. code-block:: php